freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 The pull request's changes will be on top, and the main branch's changes will be on the bottom.
 Sometimes there will be redundant information in there that can be deleted.
 Before you finish, be sure to delete the `<<<<<<`, `======`, and `>>>>>>` that Git adds to indicate areas of conflict.

-If you are uncertain, please ask one of the fellow moderators or the dev-team for assistance.
+If you are uncertain, please ask one of the fellow moderators or the dev team for assistance.

 ##### Merging a valid pull request: